$339,634Average Value$250Average Price per Sq Ft0Homes For Sale

 At the intersection of Interstate 25 and Paseo Del Norte Boulevard

-The Jade Park community is near the intersection of Interstate 25 and Paseo Del Norte Boulevard, one of northern Albuquerque’s major thoroughfares.
-The interstate leads south toward the center of the city, which is roughly 10 miles away.
-An ABQ RIDE bus stops along Wyoming Boulevard — which is less than half a mile from the east side of the neighborhood — and travels north to south along Albuquerque’s east side.
+The Jade Park community is located at the intersection of Interstate 25 and Paseo Del Norte Boulevard, one of northern Albuquerque’s major thoroughfares.
+The interstate leads south toward the city's center, which is roughly 10 miles away.
+An ABQ RIDE bus stops along Wyoming Boulevard — which is less than half a mile from the neighborhood's east side — and travels north to south along Albuquerque’s east side.

 Extensive music programming at Del Norte High School